KULeuvenNeuromechanics/PredSim/README.md

 > line breaks.
 You can rectify this by running `dos2unix <fn>` on the cluster.

-If you have already completed these setup steps, you can simply navigate to your OnDemand Dashboard > Files (toolbar) > Login server shell access > start a simulation using the predefined settings
+If you have already completed these setup steps, you can simply navigate to your [OnDemand Dashboard](https://ondemand.hpc.kuleuven.be/) > Login Server Shell Access > start a simulation using the predefined settings:
 ```bash
 cd $VSC_DATA/PredSim
 sbatch run_simulation.slurm